iainjmitchell/iainjmitchell.github.io/_posts/2015-02-23-dunning-kruger.markdown

 ##3.
 Unknowledgeable Non-Technical Team Members

-In Ben Goldacre's excellent book [Bad Science](http://en.wikipedia.org/wiki/Bad_Science_%28book%29) he claims that the media's flawed coverage of the MMR vaccine scare was a result of journalists falling prey to the Dunning-Kruger effect.
+In Ben Goldacre's excellent book [Bad Science](http://en.wikipedia.org/wiki/Bad_Science_%28book%29) he claims that the media's flawed coverage of the MMR vaccine scare was a result of journalists falling prey to the **Dunning-Kruger Effect**.
 They did not understand anything about medical research and statistics to recognise that the study that suggested the link between autism and the vaccine was laughably weak.

 There is also a similar problem with non-technical team members, which can be particularly troublesome if they have client contact.
 In one case I have seen a Project Manager was discussing everything from **divs** to **merging strategies** with the client.
 They then took the results of the discussion and presented it to the development team as tasks.
 Unsurprisingly poor decisions had been made and the solution failed to meet the client goal.